- This post contains affiliate links. Read more here.

 - immune system response

 As a naturally occurring cannabinoid, CBD is molecularly comparable to your dog’s endocannabinoids.
-When CBD enters your dog’s bloodstream, it binds with cannabinoid receptors to help stimulate and support the EC system in bringing homeostasis (balance) back to any of the aforementioned functions if and when they’re out of balance.
+When CBD enters your dog’s bloodstream, it binds with cannabinoid receptors to help stimulate and support the EC system in bringing homeostasis (balance) back to any of the aforementioned functions if they’re out of balance.

 Current research into medical cannabis for dogs